jaredmiller219/AppDock/DOCUMENTATION.md

 - Status bar icon now uses a system symbol with a fallback image.
 - Relaunch uses `NSWorkspace.OpenConfiguration` and `openApplication(at:)` APIs.
 - Minimized apps are restored via `unhide()` + `activateAllWindows` and a relaunch event.
-- Added Filter & Sort controls for running-only and name-based ordering.
+- Added a Filter & Sort menu button for running-only and name-based ordering.
 - Moved shared filter/sort enums into `AppDock/AppDockTypes.swift`.
 - Added a SettingsView narration outline in the Video folder.